regislutter/kirby-pagechooser/readme.md

 Warning - Issues
 ----------------

-When a URL's page is modified, the links are not regenerated.
-So if a URL is modified, you need to go back to the page with the Page Chooser custom field, rechoose the destination page and save it.
+When saving a page with the Page Chooser, the UID of the destination's page is saved.
+If the URL of the desination's page is modified after that, that means the UID is not valid anymore.
+You need to go back to the page (with the Page Chooser) to rechoose the destination's page and save it.

 Any suggestion ?
 ----------------